 It won’t seem as painful when it starts up again, and the contractions will be more manageable this time around.
 The contractions will then get closer and longer lasting, and the cervix will open in response.
 Things will be more predictable when the baby’s chin is tucked and the head fits in the pelvis better.

 Note: When the cervix is fully open and you find the baby is still high at the -3 station, your techniques to engage the baby may bring the baby all the way through the pelvis in a very short time.
 Be ready!

 Why does labor seem to stop once the baby is engaged?

-- Contractions change from being quite strong, long, close together and painful to calmer with a strength that matches dilation, so to speak.
+- Contractions change from being quite strong, long, close together, and painful to calmer with a strength that matches the current dilation.

-Problems after engagement if baby’s head position wasn’t optimal
+Problems after engagement (if the baby’s head position wasn’t optimal)

-First babies naturally engage in the pelvis when the birth anatomy is balanced.
-Contractions can help the broad ligament is soft enough and the brim open enough.
-Fetal chin tucking and coming down from the mother’s left side helps more babies fit more mother’s inlets.
-Generally, we hope for flexion and rotation before engagement.
-This is most important when we find baby in the posterior position and high after 38 weeks.
-Dip the Hip may be a good, specific technique.
-Work on Balance before working on rotation and descent.
-Though, sometimes we have a time issue, as when a woman’s membranes have released and when her provider has a time limit for her labor.
+Work on balance before rotation and descent, even though sometimes we have a time issue, as when a woman’s membranes have released and her provider has a time limit for her labor.
 Descent from a non-optimal position may have additional challenges that may be met with maternal positioning and activities in labor.
-Doing balancing activities first will ease the coming active phase of labor.
+Doing balancing activities first will ease the approaching phase of active labor.